sabinpoudel/Autonomous_Drifting_NMPC_in_JAX/README.md

 | `g` | Gravitational acceleration | m/s² |
 | `\mathrm{sat}(\cdot)` | Steering-rate saturation function | — |

----

-## 2. Overview

-This document presents the continuous-time equations of motion for a nonlinear seven-state dynamic single-track vehicle model, also known as the dynamic bicycle model.

-The model describes planar vehicle motion using global position, yaw orientation, body-frame translational velocities, yaw rate, and front steering angle.
+This  continuous-time equations of motion for a nonlinear seven-state dynamic single-track vehicle model are described as below.The model describes planar vehicle motion using global position, yaw orientation, body-frame translational velocities, yaw rate, and front steering angle.

 The system is written in nonlinear state-space form as